What to Do After A Truck AccidentUpdated April 11, 2020 Social Security Disability

 - Accident reconstruction specialists.

-- Recovery of data from onboard devices, such as an Event Data Recorder, an Electronic On-Board Data Recorder, an Easton VORAD crash avoidance system, a GPS, or even mobile phones.
+- Recovery of data from onboard devices, such as an Event Data Recorder, an Electronic On-Board Data Recorder, an Eaton VORAD crash avoidance system, a GPS, or even mobile phones.
 (All these devices can assist in locking down times, locations, braking times, vehicle speed, hours of service, time of cell phone calls, or texting.)